BrushlessPower/BP-MotorController/App/Readme.md

 # Andoid App for the ESP32 HW 0.32 and HW 1.0

 actual Version is 1.0.6 (Beta)

 Stable Release is 1.0.5

+App is developed with MIT App Inventor 2

 ## Stable Features
 - Read/Write ESC Settings